fynks/email-aliasing-comparison/README.md

 ## What is Email Aliasing?

-Email aliasing lets you create alternate email addresses that forward to your real inbox, so you can share unique addresses without exposing your primary email.
+Email aliasing lets you create alternate addresses that forward to your real inbox, so you can use unique addresses without exposing your primary email.

 Example:
-- Real email: john.doe@gmail.com
+- Real inbox: john.doe@gmail.com
 - Aliases: shopping@provider.com, news@provider.com
-- Both forward to your Gmail, and you can often reply from the alias
+- Both forward to Gmail; many services also support replying from the alias

-## Key Benefits:
+## Key Benefits

-- **Privacy** - Hide your real email from data breaches
+- **Privacy**: Hide your real email to reduce breach exposure
-- **Spam Control** - Disable compromised aliases instantly
+- **Spam control**: Disable compromised aliases instantly
-- **Organization** - Sort emails by source automatically
+- **Organization**: Sort by alias/source
-- **Tracking** - Identify who sells your data
+- **Tracking**: Identify who leaked or sold your data
-- **Security** - Use unique addresses for sensitive accounts
+- **Security**: Use unique addresses per service

 ## How Email Aliasing Works